Abdelrhman-AK/WinPaletter/Documentations/Store/OnlineStoreSource.md

    1. don't forget to add `?raw=true` to the end of any link (source link or links inside the source file), to make it a direct link

-   2. You can fork and edit [WinPaletter-Theme repository](https://github.com/Abdelrhman-AK/WinPaletter-Store) to understand the previous points
+   2. You can fork and edit [WinPaletter-Theme repository](https://github.com/Abdelrhman-AK/WinPaletter-Store) to understand the rules

    3. [store.wpdb](https://github.com/Abdelrhman-AK/WinPaletter-Store/blob/main/store.wpdb "store.wpdb") is the source file